santedb/santedb-server/README.md

 ## Releases

-You can get the most recent builds from our [Jenkins server](https://jenkins.fyfesoftware.ca/job/santedb-icdr-master)
+You can get the most recent builds from our [Jenkins server](https://jenkins.fyfesoftware.ca/job/santedb-icdr-master).
+The most recent releases can be found in the Workspace/bin/dist folder.

 ## Issue Tracker & Release Tracker